 - 1. The permittee shall furnish to DEP, within a reasonable time, any information which DEP may request to determine whether cause exists for modifying, revoking and reissuing, or terminating this permit, or to determine compliance with this permit.
 (40 CFR 122.41(h)) - The permittee shall furnish to DEP, upon request, copies of records required to be kept by this permit.
 (40 CFR 122.41(h)) - 3.
 Other Information Where the permittee becomes aware that it failed to submit any relevant facts in a permit application, or submitted incorrect information in a permit application or in any report to DEP, it shall promptly submit the correct and complete facts or information.
 (40 CFR 122.41(I)(8)) - 4.
 The permittee shall provide the following information in the annual Municipal Wasteload Management Report, required under the provisions of Title 25 Pa.
 Code Chapter 94: - a.
 The requirements identified in 25 Pa.
 Code 94.12. - b.
-The identity of any indirect discharger(s) served by the POTW which are subject to pretreatment standards adopted under Section 307(b) of the Clean Water Act; the POTW shall also specify the total volume of discharge and estimate concentration of each pollutant discharged into the POTW by the indirect discharger. - c.
-A "Solids Management Inventory" including the following information for the preceding year, at a minimum: average annual flow (MGD), average influent BOD5 (mg/l), average effluent CBOD5 (mg/l), total volume of sludge wasted (gallons), average solids concentration of return or waste sludge flow (mg/l), and total sludge or biosolids generated (wet or dry tons). - d.
-The total volume of hauled-in residual and municipal wastes received during the year, by source.
+The identity of any indirect discharger(s) served by the POTW which are subject to pretreatment standards adopted under Section 307(b) of the Clean Water Act; the POTW shall also specify the total volume of discharge and estimated concentration of each pollutant discharged into the POTW by the indirect discharger. - c.
+A "Solids Management Inventory" if specified in Part C of this permit. - d.
+The total volume of hauled-in residual and municipal wastes received during the year, by source. - e.

-e.
 The Annual Report requirements for permittees required to implement an industrial pretreatment program listed in Part C, as applicable.